CANOE RACING

 5. The last opportunity to name or change teams will be at the team managers meeting with the exception of withdrawals due to injury or illness.

-• Medals are awarded for 1st, 2nd 3rd in each event provided the rules of event constitution are met.
+Medals are awarded for 1st, 2nd and 3rd place in each event provided the rules of event constitution are met.

 MEDAL PRESENTATIONS